rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 * - PS/2 takes priority over the UART
 * J1+ CPU
 * - 50MHz operation
-* - 5 clock cycles per operation agains 13 clock cycles per operation on the FOMU, giving an effective CPU running at 10MHz
+* - 5 clock cycles per operation against 13 clock cycles per operation on the FOMU, giving an effective CPU running at 10MHz

 For communication with j1eforth there is a UART which provides input and output, output is duplicated on the terminal display.
 The ULX3S will also have PS/2 keyboard input via the us2 connector and a USB OTG and PS/2 to USB converter.